 Clearly, this will differ for everyone, but according to a pediatric dentist, the key factor to remember is:

 FREQUENCY of sugar intake does more damage than the AMOUNT.

 So grazing on smaller amounts of sweet food continuously throughout a day is worse than eating a kilo of chocolate in one sitting.

-Eating treats on a special occasion is fine, it’s the hoarding of the day’s spoils for weeks and weeks afterwards to be eaten daily that’s the concern for us.
+Eating treats on a special occasion is fine, it’s the hoarding of the day’s spoils for weeks and weeks afterwards to be eaten daily that’s potentially harmful to your child’s dental health.

 2. Brush your child’s teeth

-3. Encourage your child to collect together the remainder of the treats they would like to either throw or give away.
+3. Encourage your child to collect together the remainder of the treats they would like and either throw or give them away.

-4. Negotiate a small toy, an experience or a trip to somewhere special, and swap this for the designated treats.
+4. In exchange for the sugary foods, negotiate a small toy, an experience or a trip somewhere special, and swap this for the designated teeth.